-Currently, counties maintain a certain degree of local control over cell tower siting but must comply with federal due process limitations and other federal agency regulations.
-Model legislation introduced in lowa and throughout the nation would circumvent local control in several ways and would threaten the authority of county zoning ordinances and local decision making.
-ISAC opposes legislation that does any of the following:
+Currently, counties must comply with federal due process limitations and other federal agency regulations relating to cell tower siting.
+State level legislation adopted in 2015 circumvents local control in several ways and threatens the authority of county zoning ordinances and local decision making.
+ISAC supports the statutory repeal of these changes that are set to occur on July 1, 2020.
+Furthermore, ISAC opposes additional legislation that does any of the following:

-- Significantly changes, to the detriment of local control, industry or process terms already established or under consideration by the Federal Communications Commission (FCC) or another federal agency. - Limits the authority of local governments and decision making bodies when considering an application for wireless infrastructure siting.
-This includes limiting what can be considered, what information and documentation can be requested, and the grounds for approval or denial. - Puts in place a more stringent or burdensome timetable and deadline than the FCC "shot clock" declaratory order for consideration and action on an application. - Circumvents local control over policy or land use decisions, or supersedes local zoning ordinances.
+- significantly changes, to the detriment of local control, industry or process terms already established or under consideration by the Federal Communications Commission (FCC) or another federal agency; - further limits the authority of local governments and decision making bodies when considering an application for wireless infrastructure siting.
+This includes limiting what can be considered, what information and documentation can be requested, and the grounds for approval or denial; - puts in place a more stringent or burdensome timetable and deadline than the FCC "shot clock" declaratory order for consideration and action on an application or the timelines set forth in HF 655; or - circumvents local control over policy or land use decisions, or supersedes local zoning ordinances.